 Mid-America Student Housing is located at 1975 E. Beaman Circle, which is part of the main campus.
 The community building plus 144 apartments, one playground, and a multi-purpose recreational field make up MASH.
 Arrangements for housing are made through Campus Life.
-Rent for unfurnished apartments ranges from \$566.00 to \$750.00 monthly.
+Rent for unfurnished apartments ranges from \$577.00 to \$765.00 monthly.
 Campus Life can assist students in locating other housing.

 MASH also offers room rates for undergraduate housing.
 These dorm style apartments include furniture and utilities; however, roommates are assigned.
 The single room consists of a personal room and a shared bathroom.
 The master room consists of a personal room and a personal bathroom.
 Dorm apartments are not configured to house more than three students at a time.
 The lease for a dorm apartment is for 10 months (August-May).
-A single room is \$340.00 monthly.
-The rate for a master room is \$360.00 monthly.
+A single room is \$347.00 monthly.
+The rate for a master room is \$367.00 monthly.

-Church Relations Office
+Church Relations

-The Church Relations office serves as a liaison between churches and students.
-This office maintains contact with local churches, making them aware of opportunities for church staff employment.
+Church Relations serves as a liaison between churches and students.
+The office of the vice president and dean of the Seminary maintains contact with local churches, making students aware of opportunities for church staff employment.
 Search committees representing churches are provided with resumes for their consideration, and those needing pastors or staff are introduced to students and graduates of Mid-America.
-Special attention is given to help graduating students find church-related vocational service.
-Students are encouraged to seek counsel with the director of Church Relations and to maintain a current resume for referral.
+Special attention is given to help graduating students who are seeking church-related vocational service.
+Students are encouraged to seek counsel with the vice president and dean of the Seminary and to maintain a current resume for referral.